uva-cs3140-sp23/uva-cs3140-sp23.github.io/syllabus.md

 {: .no_toc }
 Upon completion of this course students will:

-* Building larger object-oriented programs
+1. Understand software build environment and tools
-* Understanding software build environment (IDEs, Build tools, etc.)
+2. Test and build larger object-oriented programs
-* Working collaboratively and asynchronously with others
+3. Work collaboratively and asynchronously with others to develop cleaner code
-* Iterative development
+4. Know how to design functional and object oriented systems
-* Designing functional and object oriented systems
+5. Design software front-end and graphical user interface
-* Front-end and back-end development
+6. Develop software back-end include database design
-* Software Architectural and object-oriented design patterns, and when to use them
+7. Understand more advanced topics such as object-oriented design patterns

 ### Course Topics
 {: .no_toc }